Receive your order in just 2-3 weeks!

 Installation

-Once you’ve completed all the prep and you’ve received your new doors, it’s time to install!
+Once you’ve completed all the prep and you’ve received your new fronts, it’s time to install!

 1. Install Hinges

-Simply tap your hinges into the pre-drilled hinge holes in your new cabinet fronts.
+Using a rubber mallet or hammer, tap your hinges into the pre-drilled holes in your new doors.

 2. Drill Pilot Holes